baconeta/159261-assignment2/README.md

 ## Attributions

 ### Ali Soltanian Fard Jahromi:
-- Game Design
+- Game design and level design
-- Game Art and Animation
+- Game art and animations, including Sprites and UI elements
-- Sound Effects
-- Player Movement
+- Player setup, including player controls, systems and gameplay design
+- Firing systems for both the enemies and players, including bosses
+- All background elements including scrolling system
-- Key Pressed and Key Released Functions
+- HUD system design and programming
-- Player Velocity Vector Normalization
-- Code for class representing Player Shots
-- Player Shooting
-- Player Thrust
-- Control bindings for player shots
-- Class representing Enemy
-- Class representing Enemy Bullets
-- Enemy Types
-- Player Map Boundary Checks
-- Scrolling Space Background
-- Player HUD Score and Health
+- Explosions system for enemies and bosses
-- Applied Fonts to HUD
-- Collision Detection Between Enemy and Player ships
-- Explosion Actor
-- Spawn Explosion when Enemy Dies
-- Game Over Screen
-- Pause Screen
-- Pausing
+- Pausing system and pause menu design
-- Engine Modification to Allow for AnimatedSprite to be paused
-- Explosions when bullets impact with enemy ships
+- Created and added all sound effects and music
+- World handling for out of screen actors and boundary system for player

 ### Joshua Pearson:
 - Game Design and Project Fundamentals (VCS, Organisation and Production Processes)